 Once shipped, your order can take 2-6 days to arrive.
-To prepare a custom shelf or mantle is usually a 3-day job.
-Preparing a custom table takes a few weeks.
+Making a custom table usually takes 4-6 weeks.

 I received a different size/finish than I ordered.
 We messed up!
 It DOES happen.
 We will replace your order with the correct one, as soon as we finish apologizing.
 We may ask you to send us the incorrect order back, at no charge to you.

 All furniture must be used for its intended use only.
 All furniture is sold “as is”, no warranty is given whatsoever.
 All item returns must first obtain written approval from us.

 WE DO NOT cover any damages which result for example from neglect, abuse, acts of nature or natural material changes, damage or wear to any mechanical parts, insect damage, normal wear and tear, exposure to extremes in temperatures or humidity, size variation movement do to humidity, water damage, fading or discoloration in finish, scratches, blemishes or color variations in wood, unauthorized repairs, alterations or breakage of items.

 It is your responsibility to check the condition of the pieces before every use, just as you have to check on the tires of your car before you use it.
 If you are unsure if, for example, a bench will be sturdy enough for a certain person or certain persons, do not let the person(s) sit on the bench.
 It might break and result in damage to persons and property.
 We do not cover any of the damage whatsoever.

 Our pieces are built by hand with natural material and cannot guarantee any piece sold to look or be exactly like or a specific photo.